 2.1.
-Our aim is to use consistent terminology throughout this policy and all supporting documentation as follows:
+Our aim is to use consistent terminology throughout this policy and all sup porting documentation as follows: -- -----------------------------------

-'Establishment' or 'Location this is a generic term which means the Children's Home/school/college/college.
-Cambian devon School.
+'Establishment' or 'Location this is a generic term which means the school.
+Cambian Northampton School.
 Individual means any child or young person under the age of 18 or young adult between the ages of 18 and 25.
-At Cambian Devon School have young people attending and/or residing between the ages of 7 -18 Service Head This is the senior person with overall responsibility for the school at Cambian Devon School this is the Headteacher Key Worker Members of staff that have special responsibility for Individuals residing at or attending the Establishment.
+At Cambian Northampton School we have young people attending between the ages of 11 - 16.
+Service Head This is the senior person with overall responsibility for the school, at Cambian Northampton School this is the Headteacher Key Worker Members of staff that have special responsibility for Individuals attending the Establishment.
 Parent, Carer, Guardian means parent or person with Parental Responsibility Regulatory Authority Regulatory Authority is the generic term used in this policy to describe the independent regulatory body responsible for inspecting and regulating services.
-At Cambian Devon School this is Ofsted Social Worker This means the worker allocated to the child/family.
+At Cambian Northampton School this is Ofsted Social Worker This means the worker allocated to the child/family.
 If there is no allocated worker, the Duty Social Worker or Team Manager is responsible.
 Placing Authority Placing Authority means the local authority/agency responsible for placing the child or commissioning the service Staff Means full or part-time employees of Cambian, agency workers, bank workers, contract workers and volunteers.